LGBTQ people in science: History of LGBT people in science

-Magnus Hirschfield, a German physician and sexologist, was one of the first advocates for homosexual and transgender rights.
-Hirschfield was most well known for his sexual theories and for activism.
-In 1897 Hirschfield created the first sexual rights organization, the Scientific Humanitarian Community, which aimed to explore and defend the rights of homosexuals.
-As one of the first advocates for homosexual rights, Hirschfield faced a great amount of backlash from newspapers claiming, for example, that "abnormal propensities" should be distanced from "mainstream medicine".
-Hirschfield was attacked by Nazis for being gay and Jewish, and he was beaten, sacked, and had his books burned.
+Magnus Hirschfeld, a German physician and sexologist, was one of the first advocates for homosexual and transgender rights.
+Hirschfeld was most well known for his sexual theories and for activism.
+In 1897 Hirschfeld created the first sexual rights organization, the Scientific Humanitarian Community, which aimed to explore and defend the rights of homosexuals.
+As one of the first advocates for homosexual rights, Hirschfeld faced a great amount of backlash from newspapers claiming, for example, that "abnormal propensities" should be distanced from "mainstream medicine".
+Hirschfeld was attacked by Nazis for being gay and Jewish, and he was beaten, sacked, and had his books burned.
 He was eventually forced into exile in France.

 John Maynard Keynes, an English economist, changed the ideology and practice of macroeconomics, and his ideas formed the school of thought known as Keynesian economics.
 Keynes's romantic relationships early in his life were only with other men.
 He had many sexual encounters with other men and he was open about these affairs.
 Several communities, in which Keynes was involved with, such as the Bloomsbury Group, and the Cambridge Apostles were accepting towards Keynes's homosexuality.
 People who opposed Keynes's ideas used his sexuality to attack his work.
 In Keynes's later years he began to pursue affairs with women.
 In 1925, Keynes married well-known Russian ballerina, Lydia Lopokova.

 Writer, physician, tubercular radiologist, and transsexual Alan L. Hart made great strides in tuberculosis detection after earning his master's degree in radiology from the University of Pennsylvania in 1928.
 Hart sought psychiatric help from his professor, J. Allen Gilbert, for his "abnormal" attraction to women previous to his transition.
 The treatment of Hart was documented in the case study "Homosexuality and Its Treatment" in 1920.
 Hart requested a full hysterectomy, claiming he felt that he deserved to be sterilized for his "abnormal inversions".

-Mathematician, computer scientist, logician, cryptanalyst, philosopher, and theoretical biologist Alan Turing was a prominent LGBT English scholar during the twentieth century that led a group of cryptanalysts in cracking the code of the Enigma Machine, ultimately helped turning the tide of World War II.
-Despite his service to the Allied cause, he was prosecuted in 1952 for homosexual acts and had most of his academic work covered up through the Official Secrets Act.